Jabble/tamu-rdm-workshops/modules/quality-control.md

-# Quality control and assurance
+# Quality control
 ##  Objectives
 - Understand the need for quality control
 - Identify quality control practices

 ## Introduction
-Activities that prevent errors from entering or remaining in a dataset.
-These are strategies to ensure data are usable for your analysis and procedures to identify potential problems with data that could affect its use.
+*Define difference between quality control and assurance*

-From the point you decide to collect data, you'll need to consider how you will make sure the quality of the data aren't compromised.
+In this module, we'll focus on actions that prevent errors from entering or remaining in a dataset when collecting data and combining datasets.
+The goal is to assure the quality of the data you plan to analyse and identify potential problems with data that could affect its use.

-## Exercise: Quality control procedures
+## Exercise: Quality control experience
-- Do you already have quality control procedures?
+- Have you worked with quality control procedures before?
-- What are some actions you will take to maintain the quality of your data before, during, and after collection?
+- What are some actions you have taken pr expect to take to maintain the quality of your data before, during, and after collection?

 ## Types of errors
-*Note about errors being common*
+Errors in data are common.
+The two types of errors that quality control aims to avoid are:

 **Errors of Omission**